-Unlike other insurance companies, Transamerica also offers policies without the need for a medical exam even for those who are considered high-risk.
-Even if you have diabetes, Hepatitis C, asthma or another pre-existing conditions, Transamerica may still be approve you for a term life insurance policy.
+A wonderful aspect of Transamerica’s term life profile is they include some plans that don’t require a paramed exam even for even for those who are considered high-risk.
+Even if you have diabetes, Hepatitis C, asthma or another pre-existing conditions, Transamerica may still issue you a term life policy.
 They will base their decision on the information they receive from your doctor on your previous medical history.
-In addition, Transamerica is one of the few insurance companies to offer no medical exam coverage in the state of New York.
+In addition, Transamerica is one of the few life insurance companies to offer no medical exam coverage in the state of New York.
 The other company is American National Life Insurance Company, also called ANICO.

 The cost of no medical exam insurance will vary from company to company and even state to state.
 In addition, the state of the applicant’s health as supported by documentation from the doctor will have a bearing on the premiums, such as an individual seeking life insurance with cancer, should expect a higher premium.
 The following provides an example of life insurance for a 65 year old male who doesn’t smoke and is applying for $50,000 of term insurance:

 - $50,000 for a 10 year term insurance policy: $82.21 per month